FallibleInc/security-guide-for-developers/README.md

-# A practical security guide for web developers
+# A practical security guide for web developers (Work in progress)

 ### The intended audience